islamic-network/api.aladhan.com/README.md

 The api and all its dependencies are fully Dockerised.
 You **just need docker and docker-compose** to spin everything up.

-You should enter your Google Maps API Key and Ask Geo Account ID and keys in the docker-compose file on lines 27, 28 and 29.
+You should enter your 7x API key in the docker-compose file on line 15.

 A production ready Docker image of the app is published as: